dario-domi/Diarrhoea-Treatment-in-Zambia/README.md

-# Ensuring successful diarrhoea treatment in Zambian children via co-packaging
+# Ensuring the success of diarrhoea treatment in Zambian children via co-packaging

 ## Project Background